tellor-io/block-height-monitor/README.md

 # Block Height Monitor

-This is a simple script that monitors the current block height of two ethereum nodes.
-The bot will send an alert (discord message) if the two nodes' current block numbers don't match.
+This is a simple script / bot that compares the web3 BlockNumber of two different nodes.
+The bot will send an alert (discord message) if the two nodes' block numbers don't match, or if one of the nodes is catching up.

 ### Clone repo and cd
 ```sh